Apartment Zero: Themes

 The doppelgänger or double is a recurring motif of Apartment Zero.
-Adrian and Jack bear some physical resemblance (which Jack planned to exploit to escape the country).
+Adrian and Jack bear some physical resemblance (which Jack planned to exploit to escape the country), as do Jack and the murdered gay man.
 A character comments that Jack is a double of someone from his past.
-Jack and "Michael Weller" are a doubled pair, as are Jack and the murdered gay man.
-By film's end, instead of Jack becoming Adrian, Adrian instead has become Jack.
+By the film's end, instead of Jack becoming Adrian, Adrian instead has become Jack.

 Another motif is classic films, especially films which have some connection to gay culture.
 Adrian runs a revival house.
 He and Jack play a movie trivia game together frequently.
 Adrian's apartment is decorated with framed portraits of movie stars, including a number who were, or are perceived as being, gay or bisexual (including James Dean and Montgomery Clift).
 Adrian's choice of films also reflects a gay interest, including a Dean film festival and Compulsion, based on the Leopold and Loeb murder case.

 Historical and political context

 The setting of the film ties its characters to the political situation in Argentina in the early 1980s.
 The main events transpire shortly after the end of Argentina's last civil-military dictatorship (1976-1983); the regime (self-titled as National Reorganization Process) imposed a political climate of state-sponsored terrorism, and the period was marred by widespread human rights violations.
 The state-sponsored terrorism of the military Junta created a climate of violence whose victims were in the thousands and included left-wing activists and militants, intellectuals and artists, trade unionists, High School and College/University students and journalists, as well as Marxists, Peronist guerrillas or alleged sympathizers of both.

 Although in the period there was leftist violence involved, mostly by the Montoneros guerrilla, most of the victims were unarmed non-combatants, and the guerrillas were exterminated by 1979, while the dictatorship carried out its crimes until the exit from power.
 After the defeat in the Falklands War, the Junta called for elections in 1983.
 The National Commission on the Disappearance of Persons originally estimated that around 13,000 individuals were disappeared.
 Present estimates for the number of people who were killed or disappeared range from 9,089 to over 30,000; The military themselves reported killing 22,000 people in a 1978 communication to Chilean Intelligence, and the Mothers and Grandmothers of the Plaza de Mayo, which are the most important Human-Rights Organisations in Argentina, have always jointly maintained that the number of disappeared is unequivocally 30,000.
 Since 1983 Argentina has maintained democracy as its ruling system.